Top 7 Reasons Why You Should Pursue Your MBA

 Many MBA programs include a course or two about entrepreneurship.
 But keep in mind that entrepreneurship is a passion and a lifestyle choice, not a job description.
 The startup culture demands that you figure out a new business model for yourself.
 If you’re burning with a great idea for a service or product, and if you love the chaos of a startup, then spending two years on an MBA may hinder you.
 That’s because MBAs are designed for professionals who want to manage an existing business and execute a proven business model, not invent a new one.

 True, an MBA program takes hard work.
-But before you rule out any possibility, consider a few opportunities that come with an advanced business program:
+But before you rule out any possibility, there are many opportunities that come with an advanced business program.
+Here are 7 reasons why you should pursue your MBA.

 2. Compensate for youth and inexperience